 After waste enters a toilet, sink, or shower, it exits through a dipped section of pipe underneath, called the trap.
-A trap is responsible for preventing sewer gases from leaking into your home or business.
-The trap is connected to the waste or sanitary line, which takes the waste to a vent stack.
+A trap prevents sewer gases from leaking into your home or business.
+The trap connects to the waste or sanitary line, which takes it to a vent stack.
 At your building’s lowest point, the sewer stack is attached and rises to and out of the roof.
 This is how waste is removed from your home and taken to the sewer main.

 Damaged, clogged, or ignored sewer stacks can cause severe property damage and significant health risks if not taken care of by a professional.
 While your sewer stack is typically a maintenance-free component of your property, when something does go wrong, your plumbing system will be disrupted, and you’ll notice right away because of the awful smell.

 Q&A for Cracked Sewer Pipe Repairs, Vent Stack Replacements, and Soil Stack Repairs

 Q: How do you know if your soil stack requires a cracked sewer pipe repair in the wall?

-A: If the obvious acrid smell doesn’t give it away, bubbling or gurgling noises from your drain are another sign that it’s time to proceed with a new soil stack repair or installation.
+A: If the unmistakable acrid smell doesn’t give it away, bubbling or gurgling noises from your drain is another sign that it’s time to proceed with a new soil stack repair or installation.
 The cost of a main soil stack plumbing vent stack repair installation can vary greatly, and it is best to contact a #1 Rated Master Plumber to get your soil stack installation done quickly and correctly.

 Q: How much does soil stack repair or replacement typically cost?

 A: The standard range of a soil stack replacement or repair is usually $1,225 – $2,869.